divvun/DivvunPublicTenders/GUITextAnalyser.md

   native code for the UI parts.
 No generic UI libraries should be used!
   This is done to get application behavior and look&feel that properly follows the guidelines and user expectations of each platform
+* all regular keyboard shortcuts as per conventions on each supported platform should be available, plus additional app-specific keyboard shortcuts.
+The exact list of app-specific keyboard shortcuts will be defined as part of the development process.

 Also have a look at
 [Apertium Simpleton](http://wiki.apertium.org/wiki/Apertium_Simpleton_UI) for